hartwigmedical/platinum/README.md

 ./platinum run -n EXPERIMENT_NAME -p PROJECT -r REGION -i examples/quickstart/input.json
 ```

-Before doing anything you'll be prompted to login, twice
+Before doing anything you'll be prompted to login, twice.
+The first time logs you in as a user, the second as an application.

 This command will read your input json and create a platinum run in the project and region you've specified.
 EXPERIMENT_NAME
 should be a unique and meaningful name (no spaces or special chars) which will be used to identify all the cloud resources used